-Billy Ray Johnson is in his third season working in Indiana's football operations.
+Billy Ray Johnson is in his fourth season working in Indiana's football operations.
 He came to IU from the University of Oklahoma.

 Joined the OU staff in 1994 as the assistant director of athletic housing and then served as the director of athletic housing until 2000.